As the Dauer Porsche 962 LM GT celebrates its 25th anniversary (1994-2019), PORSCHE ROAD & RACE looks back at how this car came to exist at all.

 Dauer 962 LM GT development

 The eight months between the Frankfurt Motor Show in September 1993 and the Le Mans 24 Hours in June 1994, was a busy time.
 After Frankfurt, Dauer took his 962 road car off to the Dubai Motor Show, an operation made easier by Porsche’s Finance Chief, Walter Gnauert.
-Porsche was sending a batch of the new 993 models to Dubai for their show, and adding the Dauer 962 was relatively easy.
+Porsche was sending a batch of the new 993 models to Dubai for their show, and adding the Dauer 962 to that list was relatively easy.
 It was while he was at the Dubai Motor Show that Jochen Dauer received a phone call from Norbert Singer requesting him to attend a meeting at Weissach once the Show was over.
 From Dubai, both Dauer and his 962 road car were flown to Weissach where the idea to modify the car was tabled.

 It had also come to Norbert Singer’s attention that the McLaren F1 was being prepared for racing, and being powered by a naturally aspirated BMW V12 engine, against which the 911 would be hopelessly outclassed.
 “We knew there was some strong competition coming, like the McLaren.
 They were planning to run this car at Le Mans in 1994 I think, and we saw no chance with the 911-based car.
 So that’s why we approached Dauer who had a GT car, it was on show [at Frankfurt] and you could actually buy it, but there was nobody there who could afford that price,” Singer pointed out.